jglanz/AMD_OC_Ryzen/README.md

 ### ACPI

-(incomplete; to be completed)
+The first few files, those without a "-X570- prefix, are for setting up AGPM injector, and EC with other power adjustments.
+The x-AmdTable are fixes found by CaseySJ to ASRock SSDT mistakes.
+Meanwhile, the -NVMe- and -AQC107 files adjust the device names and correct internal drives appearing as external icons.
+THe -BXBR and -GP13 rename the USB devices.
+The GPU SSDT primarily provide correct renaming and nice displays of the drivers within SystemInformaion/PCI on the Mac, but a few adjust the functioning of the PowerTables (Vega 56 and 64).

-Presently, TB3 while working, is still incomplete (the TB deice must be connected before boot and there is no hot-plug capability).
-Check discusson sites listed below.
+The SSDT-X570-TB3-basic.aml file injects the correct XHC5 setting for USB3 functionality and renames the TB nodes.
+While TB3 is working, it is still incomplete: the TB deice must be connected before boot and there is no hot-plug capability.
+Check the discusson sites listed below for current updates.
 Hopefully, the only update required to make TB3 fully functional will be an more complete SSDT-TB file than the one presently being used.

 ### Kexts
 The contents of the Kexts folder can be broken down into various groups.
 First are the AGPMInjector kexts (created by